Holy Land Travel Orientation

 Bathroom Breaks

-You will have plenty of opportunities to use bathrooms, but we will not be able to stop all the time every time someone needs to use a bathroom.
+You will have plenty of opportunities to use bathrooms, but we will not be able to stop every time someone needs to use a bathroom.
 Stopping all the time can slow down our trip considerably and possibly cause us to omit some sites due to time constraints.
 As mentioned above, stay hydrated, but avoid drinking too many fluids so you don't have to go to the bathroom frequently.

 No Bathrooms on Tour Buses in Israel

 Israel doesn't allow any bathrooms on any buses in Israel.
-This is to prevent dumping of sewage in unwanted places.
+This is to prevent the dumping of sewage in unwanted places.
 Therefore, you will not have access to bathrooms on our tour bus.

 Souvenirs